Elite Suito Review

 Most of us are data nerds training to the numbers, and seeing frequent drops and spikes in your data can be infuriating.
-It can also come out in ERG training where you're required to put out a specific wattage over a timed segment, and drops or spikes can screw that up too.
-To the point on responsiveness, you notice it in the virtual training programs when terrain shifts or resistance levels quickly change, and the trainer lags behind your output a bit.
+It can also come out in ERG training, where you're required to put out a specific wattage over a timed segment, and drops or spikes can screw that up too.
+To the point of responsiveness, you notice it in the virtual training programs when terrain shifts or resistance levels quickly change, and the trainer lags behind your output a bit.
 No, it's not the end of the world, but it could be better.

 With the Suito, you get smart control, which is the biggest selling point of the trainer.
 That automatically bumps it up into the high-immersion world of virtual training.
 This is what techy indoor trainers are all about.
 That said, you're not getting the best immersion here.
 The Suito uses a 7.7-pound flywheel that is best described as serviceable.
 You're not getting the inertia you get with more robust trainers with heavier flywheels, so letting off the pedals or changing terrain is going to feel a little hollow compared to the road.

 What we really like about this trainer is its practicality.
-It's 10-15 lbs lighter than other direct drive trainers, easy to setup and put away, compatible with all the major training programs, uses both Bluetooth and ANT+, and can even take 1,900 watts and simulate 15% grades.
+It's 10-15 lbs lighter than other direct drive trainers, easy to set up and put away, compatible with all the major training programs, uses both Bluetooth and ANT+, and can even take 1,900 watts and simulate 15% grades.
 It checks all the important boxes for training.
 Maybe the only structural issue we found was that the base was a bit wobbly no matter how we adjusted the legs or knobs.

-The rest of setup is quick and easy.
+The rest of the setup is quick and easy.
 Pull the legs out, lock them in place, yank your wheel out, throw the bike on, tighten the skewer.
 Then you just need to calibrate the trainer.
 That's mostly universal across smart trainers.
 Your training programs will give you an option to calibrate at the beginning of workouts.
-It's a brief process that typically requires you to ride at 20mph for a few moments and then let the trainer roll out to zero.
+It's a quick process that typically requires you to ride at 20mph for a few moments and then let the trainer roll out to zero.
 This is among the easiest direct drive trainers to get rolling.

 So far as smart trainers go, this is one of the lightest and easiest to grab and move around.
 It collapses nice and tight to slip into corners or under beds.
 The legs are sensible in their breakdown and lock into place.
 And, of course, the handle is super practical.
 You really only need to worry about the wheel block and power cord, but they will easily fit into a bag or corner.
-If you're out on the road a lot and need a trainer for your bike, the Suito is your friend.
+If you're on the road a lot and need a trainer for your bike, the Suito is your friend.